MurphyMc/ggserver/README.md

 ## Writing a Client

-GGS uses TCP, and defaults to listening on port 9876.
+GGS can use normal TCP sockets as well as websockets.
+The two are equivalent.
+By default it listens on port 9876 for TCP and 9877 for websockets.

 The client and server send messages to each other -- there are server-to-client messages ("server messages") and client-to-server messages ("client messages").
 They all have a *type* and some other attributes.
 As mentioned, for the most part, the actual GGS server stays out of your way -- it just sets clients up in rooms and passes data between them (which they send and receive using `PRIV` and `DATA` messages, discussed below).

 A basic usage pattern should probably look something like this:
 * Wait for the server `HELLO`.